 Rotterdam has a range of fitness and recreation options including indoor and outdoor pools, an enormous gym, a basketball court and a jogging track.
 Also, there are wellness treatments in the luxurious Greenhouse Spa & Salon, for a fee.
 There’s even a barber shop for male grooming.

-Activities on the Rotterdam cruise ship
+Rotterdam cruise ship activities

 Holland America Line’s Rotterdam has the usual shipboard activities including bridge, trivia, yahtzee, shuffleboard and lectures from guest speakers.
 There are other activities too, like art studio classes, whiskey tasting at Notes (for a fee), dance classes and even flower arranging.